 Switzerland's financial market regulatory framework has undergone fundamental and comprehensive reforms over the past few years.
-The most important parts of the reform package in terms of Swiss capital markets (mainly through the introduction of a new prospectus regime) are set out in the new Financial Services Act (FinSA) and its implementing ordinance, the Financial Services Ordinance (FinSO), both of which entered into force on 1 January 2020 (subject to the phase-in of certain provisions as well as transition periods).
-Notably, according to FinSO, the duty to publish an approved prospectus will only take effect as of 1 December 2020 (ie, six months after the reviewing bodies were licensed by FINMA, which became effective 1 June 2020).
-Until 1 December 2020, insofar as no prospectus in accordance with FinSA is produced, issuers may continue to comply with the previous regime.
+The most important parts of the reform package in terms of Swiss capital markets (mainly through the introduction of a new prospectus regime) are set out in the new Financial Services Act (FinSA) and its implementing ordinance, the Financial Services Ordinance (FinSO), both of which entered into force on 1 January 2020 (subject to the phase-in of certain provisions as well as transition periods, some of which has already passed).
+Notably, according to FinSO, the duty to publish an approved prospectus took effect as of 1 December 2020.